All The Things you Probably Won't be Told about The Yorkshire Terrier!

 He doesn't have to like it but must respond.

-There are several things that keep your Teacup Yorkshire Terrier eager to learn, and they are never too young!
-From the time they're 8-10 weeks Yorkshire Terrier puppies can be learning basics.
+There are several things that keep your dog eager to learn, and they are never too young!
+From the time they're 8-10 weeks old puppies can be learning the basics.

 Stay ahead of the curve and make sure they're learning things you want them to learn!
-Keep the learning fun and positive and your Yorkshire Terrier is much more likely to repeat the behaviors you want.
+Keep the learning fun and positive and your puppy is much more likely to repeat the behaviors you want.

 Your Yorkshire Terrier puppy is just SO cute and you don't want to 'hurt her feelings' so she does what she wants.